art-institute-of-chicago/sargent-microsite/source/_blocks/theme-many-talents.md

     alt: "A painting of a large, open room with many architectural details.
 Four large, white pillars lead the viewer through an exterior corridor with high, domed ceilings to a doorway that seems to lead to the interior of the home.
 Large, lush plants can be seen in the sun-filled patio just out of view."
 ---

-While still best known for his remarkable portraits, Sargent pursued a wide range of genres and mediums throughout his career.
-After his retirement from portraiture in 1907, he continued to enjoy broad success—with his fellow artists, patrons, and the public—as he continued to create landscapes, watercolors, and murals.
+While best known for his remarkable portraits, Sargent pursued a wide range of genres and media throughout his career.
+After stepping awa from portrait commissions in 1907, he continued to enjoy broad success—with his fellow artists, patrons, and the public—as he continued to create landscapes, watercolors, and murals.